jubels/GESTURE/README.md

 # Running GESTURE
 Four functions are needed to run GESTURE and predict the classification of independent samples:
-- stlTrain.r
+- gestureTrain.r
 - trainFinalClassifiers.r
-- stlFinalClassifier.r
+- gestureFinalClassifier.r
-- stlPredict.r
+- gesturePredict.r

 The script runGesture.r provides the code to run the entire algorithm, which relies on the 4 functions above.